poojabhat1690/refine-pipeline/README.md

 ## Quickstart

 Please make sure to download annotations and format them before running this script.
 The script required to run the whole pipeline is beforeMapping.new.sh

-beforeMapping.new.sh [-a adapter] [-i input directory] [-o output directory] [-g genome file] [-t threshold for priming sites]
+beforeMapping.new.sh -a adapter -i input directory -o output directory -g genome file -t threshold for priming sites -u ucscDir -e ensemblDir -m mode rnaseq p/s/S -c condition
-[-u ucscDir] [-e ensemblDir] [-m mode rnadeq p/s/S] [-c condition]

- 		-a 3' adapter sequences that has to be removed using cutadapt
-                -i input directory containing two folders named - quantseq, rnaseq
+ -a 3' adapter sequences that has to be removed using cutadapt -i input directory containing two folders named - quantseq, rnaseq
                    quantseq: contains *.fastq, *.fq.gz, *fq  files.
                    rnaseq: mapped, sorted and indexed bam files.
  -o Output directory
  -t threshold of the number of reads to define a priming site.
  -u ucsc directory containing annotations downloaded from ucsc table browser.
  -e ensembl directory containing ensembl annotations ontained from biomart.
  -m mode of counting for RNAseq coverage, derived from bedtools multicov (s: counting on the same strand,
-                        p: paired end reads, S: counting on the opposite strand) -c condition of sample (example: timepoint or organism)
+            p: paired end reads, S: counting on the opposite strand -c condition of sample (example: timepoint or organism)

  ## Prerequisites: